jericson/jericson.github.io/_posts/2023-07-26-not_understanding.md

   aren't held accountable for the problems they sometimes cause in their organizations.
 This is also true of half a dozen other professions such as politicians, lawyers and pastors.
-People, even people who theoretically oversee these folks, just defer the them by default.
+People, even people who theoretically oversee these folks, just defer to the them by default.
 Unfortunately, these professions also attract certain personalities who project confidence that reinforces the perception that they don't need oversight.

   Practically I prefer to think of the problem as incompetence because that implies that experience could change the CEO's/doctor's